Ibtesam-Mahmood/Rime-SDK/README.md

 ### RimeApi  <a name="6.4"></a>
 The `RimeApi` is a set of functions that directly interface with the internal Pubnub client stored within `RimeRepository`.

-The functions defined within the API are 1-to-1 with `RimeEvents`.
-This means sending out requests directly from the API successfully modify the the Pubnub instance with Rime attributes.
-However, this method will **prevent** any local changes `RimeState`.
+Sending request directly through the Api will successfully modify the PubNub instance with Rime attributes.
+However, using these methods will **not** make any local changes to the `RimeState`.
+The functions defined in this class are 1-to-1 with `RimeEvents` which **do** modify the state.

 For more information on `RimeApi` see **Usage**.